pds-it

 In cooperation with

-How to make data talk!
-In this hands-on course, you will immerse yourself in the world of modern data visualization - from the first data analyses to impressive and accessible visualizations and interactive dashboards.
+In this hands-on course, you’ll dive into the world of modern data visualization.
+You’ll start by performing basic data analysis, create impressive and accessible visualizations, and build interactive dashboards.

 Contents

-In this course you will learn how to visualize data with Python in an impressive and understandable way.
+In this course, you'll learn how to visualize data in Python in a compelling and easy-to-understand way.

 From the basics with Pandas and Matplotlib to elegant statistical plots with Seaborn and interactive dashboards with Plotly - step by step you will learn the most important tools of modern data visualization.